➤ by Oma Gerhild Fulson

 Take a peek at all Oma's eCookbooks.
 They make sharing your German heritage a delicious adventure!

 If you decide to make yours without marzipan, then shaping it is very easy.
-Make it as a longish loaf shape.
+Shape it into a long loaf.
 Then press one side (lengthwise) down a bit.

 That way, when you slice the stollen (after it is baked) the pieces will have one side higher than the other.
 This is the traditional shape.
-BUT, you can just keep it as a longish loaf.
-After all, looks isn't everything. :)
+BUT, you can just keep it as a long loaf.
+After all, looks aren't everything. :)

 Get all your ingredients out, measure them, and you'll be able to literally throw everything together.

-Once the dry ingredients are in the bowl, create a crater in the middle.
+Once the dry ingredients are in a large bowl, create a crater in the middle.

 Add the rest of the ingredients (minus the melted butter and powdered sugar.)